napudumaran/Learning-Documentation-and-Projects/notes/expanded/NMAP_Writeup.md

 ```bash
 nmap -V
 ```
 To do our scans safely and legally for our learning, we can simply just scan our loopback address.
-An explanation of what loopback addresses are can be found here → [Deeper Breakdown Coming Soon]
+An explanation of what loopback addresses are, can be found here → [Deeper Breakdown Coming Soon]

 # How, What, and Why: